Storage and Travel Bags for Scuba Gear

 These backpack scuba bags are designed to be carried on your back just like they sound.
 They have several different options for backpack-style scuba bags.
 Some of the scuba bags come in mesh, while other scuba bags are designed to be dry bags.

-The more durable backpack style bags that are designed for travel are going to be more expensive because they feature either a hard exterior or a thick canvas.
+The more durable backpack-style bags that are designed for travel are going to be more expensive because they feature either a hard exterior or a thick canvas.
 These bags will typically have multiple compartments for you to store your various gear.
-Often times these travel bags have special sized areas for fins (Choosing the Best Dive Fins for Travel), but they will not have enough room for BCDs – Best Travel BCD’s For Your Next Trip – Reviews and Buying Guide.
+Oftentimes these travel bags have special sized areas for fins (Choosing the Best Dive Fins for Travel), but they will not have enough room for BCDs – Best Travel BCD’s For Your Next Trip – Reviews and Buying Guide.

 Roller Scuba Bags